Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 3. Explain how you can benefit the company

-When thinking of your response, you should identify one or more company needs or areas where you believe you can contribute to growth or improvement.
+Instead, identify one or more company needs or areas where you believe you can contribute to growth or improvement.

 Then, use specific and concrete examples from your previous experience to demonstrate how you’ve been able to achieve similar results in the past.